Flawless Physio Logo

 A rehabilitation protocol consisting of various balance, strength and stability exercises is highly effective.

-A period of modified rest from impact activity can be beneficial while non-impact activities such as swimming and cycling can be a temporary replacement for impact exercise, to allow inflammation levels in the hindfoot to subside.
+A period of modified rest from impact activity can be beneficial.
+In contrast, non-impact activities such as swimming and cycling can temporarily replace impact exercise to allow inflammation levels in the hindfoot to subside.

 In some cases, a steroid injection is required to reduce inflammation levels, but this is generally avoided unless necessary in most paediatric cases.